jenkinsci/zulip-plugin/README.markdown

 If you're using 1.x version of Jenkins and 1.x version of workflow job plugin (previous name for the pipeline jobs) you will encounter exceptions like ```java.lang.NoSuchMethodError: No such DSL method zulipSend found among [...]```.

-In that case, you will have to use the metastep instead.
+In that case, you will have to use the meta-step instead.
 Simply replace:

 ```jenkins
 zulipSend message: 'Test'